With its 180 full-time and part-time members of staff the SMK is Denmark’s largest art museum and home to more than 700 years of art.

 The department works with education and presentation activities associated with the art.
 This includes aspects such as exhibition texts, apps, films, and catalogues.
 The department is also in charge of visitor services and works with the museum’s young Art Pilots from the ulk Art Labs.

-The department is in charge of external communication, including press materials, the museum’s website and social media, marketing, stage events, experience communication, museum club, sponsorship agreements, corporate partnerships, and events and location hire.
+The department is in charge of external communication, including press materials, the museum’s website and social media, marketing, stage events, experience communication, sponsorship agreements, corporate partnerships, and events and location hire.

 The department conducts research based in the museum’s collections and present their results to the wider public in connection with exhibitions and publications.
 The department is also home to the Centre for Advanced Studies in Master Drawings.